yyang-pplus/yyang-pplus.github.io/_posts/2020-06-10-user-defined-output-stream-buffers.md

 That is pretty much all you need to know about the unbuffered output stream buffer, except member function `sputc()` and `sputn()`.
 We will talk about them in the [next section](#buffered-output-stream-buffer), where we are going to look at a stream buffer that actually buffers.

-# Buffered Output Stream Buffer
+# Buffered output stream buffer

 The put area is defined by three pointers that can be accessed by the following three member functions:[<sup>\[1\]</sup>](#references)